 Eligible institutions must hold a valid Simcyp Software Academic License* at the time the applications are reviewed.
-Additionally, either the Principal Investigator or Research Scientist(s) named on the preliminary GPS application form must have attended a full 5-day Simcyp Workshop or three Focused Workshops within the previous 3 years.
-Existing Simcyp Software users who have previously attended a workshop may attend two Focused Workshops to update their knowledge and meet the workshop attendance requirement.
+Additionally, either the Principal Investigator or Research Scientist(s) named on the preliminary GPS application form must have attended a full 5-day Simcyp Workshop or three Focused Workshops within the previous three years.

 Those eligible can submit applications up to the number of research licenses held (eg, two academic research licenses, a maximum of two applications).
 The purpose of the funding is to endorse research at leading academic institutions and not-for-profit organizations that hold a Simcyp Software Academic License.
 Successful proposals will be those that demonstrate the application of Simcyp Software at the institute through performance verification via clinical studies or by gathering in vitro data that informs Simcyp simulations.